typegoose/typegoose/github-page/_docs/decorators/plugins.md

 ---
-title: "Plugins"
+title: 'Plugins'
 ---

 `@plugin<PluginOptions>(mongoosePlugin: (...args: any) => any, options: object)` is used to add plugins to a class
 - `mongoosePlugin`: the plugin itself; some plugins might have to be called first
 - `options`: the options for the plugin

 -> Typegoose has a [default-class for `findOrCreate`]({{ site.baseurl }}{% link _guides/defaultClasses.md %}#findorcreate) with all the types supplied by the plugin

-Note: plugin-functions that have types and options defined, are automatically inferred, and can be manually set / overwritten with generic `PluginOptions`
+**Note**: plugin-functions that have types and options defined, are automatically inferred, and can be manually overwritten with generic `PluginOptions`.

 Example: